 In the UK, around 600,000 people are living with epilepsy, which is around one in a hundred.
 Every day around 80 people are diagnosed.
 Even so, it remains a much-misunderstood condition.
 Symptoms are often misdiagnosed, and people can go for some time without receiving the right kind of treatment.
 Epilepsy comes in many different forms and it’s not a single condition with a single type of treatment.

-We know epilepsy can be a worrying prospect, but if you understand the type of epilepsy you or a loved one has, you can learn to treat it more effectively.
+We know epilepsy can be a worrying prospect, especially as an elderly person, but if you understand the type of epilepsy you or a loved one has, you can learn to treat it more effectively.
 Most people with the condition are able to live normal lives if their seizures are well controlled.

 What is epilepsy?